-I fell in love with Italian Wedding soup when I was in University- at the cafeteria in U of C's Engineering building, of all places.
+I fell in love with Italian Wedding soup when I was going to University- at the cafeteria in U of C's Engineering building, of all places.
 I wasn't an engineering student, but my best friend was.
-And she let me in on one of the best kept secrets on campus- they had amazing soup and it was cheap!
+And she let me in on one of the best-kept secrets on campus- they had amazing soup and it was cheap!
 Those words were music to a starving student's ears.
-I have yet to come across a version that was as good as that one, until I created this Easy Italian Wedding Soup Recipe (with frozen meatballs)!
+I have yet to come across a version that was as good as that one until I created this Easy Italian Wedding Soup Recipe (with frozen meatballs)!

-I don't know about you, but I don't have time for making little homemade meatballs for soup.
+I don't know about you, but I don't have time to make little homemade meatballs for soup.
 That is definitely not happening in this girl's world.
-Making meatballs is time consuming.
+Making meatballs is time-consuming.
 And if I'm making meatballs, I'm going to make my Slow Cooker Sweet & Sour Meatballs for a special or holiday dinner.

 Because making meatballs for a special occasion dinner is one thing, it's an entirely different story for soup!
 And that's why I use frozen Italian meatballs.
 I buy a huge bag at Superstore for $10 and it will make a triple batch of this soup.
 It ends up being around $1.00 per serving for this healthy Italian Wedding soup.
 So, like the soup at the Engineering building cafeteria, this soup is also awesome and cheap!